The best sectional sofas of 2022 and how to pick them

 In other words it’s the opposite of the Vimle, a supremely safe choice for those who want a sofa (or sectional in this case) without the additional bells & whistles.

-A great contender for the perfect “apartment-sized sectional”, this Rivet makes an interesting addition to the list, being part of Amazon’s own upcoming furniture brand.
+A great contender for the perfect “apartment-sized sectional”, this sofa makes an interesting addition to the list, being part of Amazon’s own upcoming furniture brand.

 What makes this great?

-Tie all of that with a mid century styled minimalism and you get a wonderful couch for a small, modern home.
+Tie all of that with a mid century-style minimalism and you get a wonderful couch for a small, modern home.

 In short, the Rivet Revolve Sectional is almost perfect, putting many of the more established sofa brands to shame for a fraction of the price.

-There’s also the obvious fact that it’s small, going against what some people may want in their sofa.
-You won’t be hosting parties on this thing.
+There’s also the obvious fact that it’s small – you won’t be hosting parties on this thing.

-All in all, this little apartment sofa is very popular and simply amazing, attaining an overall review of 4.6/5 from the hundreds of Amazon buyers.
+All in all, this little apartment sofa is a huge hit, attaining an overall review of 4.4/5 from the hundreds of Amazon buyers.

 The Lounge II by Crate & Barrel is the best large sectional sofa.